-79 Exclusions and exemptions from membership to the union are found in Articles I and II of the Collective Bargaining Agreement.
+&lt;sup>88 Exclusions and exemptions from membership to the union are found in Articles I and II of the Collective Bargaining Agreement.
 Membership for these individuals is optional rather than required (see ERF > Criterion A > Criterion A1 > A1.3: Bylaws-Policy Documents).